Whitworth Home Page > About Whitworth >

 - Men's Indoor Track & Field

-- In 2013, Whitworth sent two competitors to the NCAA Div.
+- In 2013, Whitworth sends two competitors to the NCAA Div.
 III Indoor Track & Field championships at North Central College, in Naperville, Ill.
 Christina Dobbin, '15, and Carter

-Comito, '13, represented Whitworth at the meet, where
+Comito, '13, represent Whitworth at the meet, where

-Comito's shot put moved him up to the third-longest distance in Div.
+Comito's shot put moves him up to the third-longest distance in Div.
 III this season.

-With Comito's throw of 59'-0.35," he broke his own Whitworth indoor record and moved up in this year's NCAA rankings.
+With Comito's throw of 59'-0.35," he breaks his own Whitworth indoor record and moves up in the NCAA rankings.

 - In 2012, for the third year in a row, the U.S. Track & Field and Cross Country Coaches Association (USTFCCCA) names Toby Schwarz West Region Men's Indoor Track Coach of the Year.
-Derrick Dewindt and Bob Omlin earn Assistant Coach of the Year awards, Trent Alsin earns Men's Track Athlete of the Year honors, and Carter Comito is named Men's Field Athlete of the Year.
+Derrick Dewindt, '06, and Bob Omlin earn Assistant Coach of the Year awards, Trent Alsin, '15, earns Men's Track Athlete of the Year honors, and Carter Comito, '13, is named Men's Field Athlete of the Year.
 The Pirate men complete the regular season ranked first in the West Region and are ranked No. 1 in the region in nine different events.
-Alsin, '15, records the fastest time in the West Region in the 60 meters.
-Among his other accomplishments, Comito, '13, finishes in the top three at the Division I University of Washington Invitational.
+Alsinrecords the fastest time in the West Region in the 60 meters.
+Among his other accomplishments, Comito finishes in the top three at the Division I University of Washington Invitational.

 - 2011 Whitworth wins seven of eight possible awards from the USTFCCCA: Toby Schwarz is named regional men's and women's Coach of the Year; Jeff Rahn is regional men's and women's Assistant Coach of the Year; Emmanuel Bofa, '10 (currently a graduate student), is named Men's Track Athlete of the Year for the third consecutive season; Tonya Turner, '12, is Women's Track Athlete of the Year, and Sam Wright, '14, is Field Athlete of the Year.
 Bofa, Turner and Jheri Gates, '14, qualified to compete at the NCAA Div.
 III Indoor Track and Field Championships in Ohio.
 Bofa is a four-year qualifier for nationals; Turner and Gates are the first Whitworth women to compete at the meet.